anirvan90/shopify_challenge/README.md

 With Mongo running in the background you can choose to seed the database by running `node seed.js` from the root of the application.
 Start the app by running `npm start`.
-The app will serve on `localhost:3000`
+The app will serve on `localhost:3000`.
+`localhost:3000/` will redirect to the api documentation.